roddunne/firestick-mandelbrot/README.md

 ### Description

+This is a Mandelbrot set visualization application, intended to be run on an Amazon Firestick 2.

 ### Motivation

-Inspired by Sverrir Berg's go example.
+Inspired by Sverrir Berg's go example.  https://github.com/sverrirab/mandelbrot-go

 Weekend effort to get a basic application onto my new Amazon Fire Stick 2.